LLNL/radiuss-shared-ci/docs/sphinx/user_guide/build_and_test.rst

   interactive mode, making it easier to test.
 This is why we document it in the build part rather than the CI part.

-Umpire, RAJA, CHAI, MFEM each have their own script you could easily adapt.
-All these projects use Uberenv to drive Spack.
-Umpire, RAJA and CHAI share the Spack configuration files in `radiuss-spack-configs`_ in order to build and test with the same toolchains and configurations.
+Umpire, RAJA, CHAI, MFEM each have their own script that you could use as a starting point and adapt to your project.
+These projects use Uberenv to drive Spack.
+Umpire, RAJA and CHAI share Spack configuration files in `radiuss-spack-configs`_ in order to build and test with the same toolchains and configurations.

 =========